precice/tutorials/partitioned-heat-conduction/README.md

 You can mix the Nutils and FEniCS solver, if you like.
 Please provide the option `--error-tol=10e-3` to the FEniCS solver in this case.
 The accuracy of a mixed setup is lower than for a pure FEniCS setup and therefore the tolerance has to be increased.

+We don't exactly know where this higher error comes from, but assume that it originates from mixing Gauss points (Nutils) with mesh points (FEniCS).
+This leads to a mapping error, even if identical meshes are used.

 ### Any combination of the solvers above

 Feel free to mix any combination of Dirichlet- and Neumann-solvers by mixing the respective commands described above.